rglor/genome-scripts/transcriptomes/README.md

 Step 5: Preliminary Estimates of Transcript Abundance and Transcriptome Ex
 ======
-Trinity's authors encourage use of the Ex statistic, a variant of Nx that incoporporations information on transcript frequency.
-In order to do this, we must first estimate transcript abundance using 'RSEM' ([Teng et al. 2016](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4842274/).
-We will be using `RSEM` via a script in the `Trinity` toolkit, but still need to be sure to place `RSEM` in our path before proceeding.
-You can run the following command to prepare the reference and run alignment and abundance estimation in interactive mode; it should only take 10 or 15 minutes to run, but will generate at least 1GB of files with `trinity_out_dir.Trinity.fasta.bowtie` or `trinity_out_dir.Trinity.fasta.RSEM` prefixes.
+N50 is a very important statistic in genomics, but does not capture all the information we might like to consider when assembling transcriptomes.
+For this reason, transcriptome QC also involves calculation of Ex, a variant of Nx that incoporporations information on transcript frequency.
+In order to calculate Ex, we must first estimate transcript abundance using 'RSEM' ([Teng et al. 2016](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4842274/).
+We will use `RSEM` via a script in the `Trinity` toolkit, but we still need to have `RSEM` in our path before proceeding.
+The following command will prepare the reference, generate an alignment and estimate transcript abundance in interactive mode; it should only take 10 or 15 minutes to run, but will generate at least 1GB of files with `trinity_out_dir.Trinity.fasta.bowtie` or `trinity_out_dir.Trinity.fasta.RSEM` prefixes.

 ```
 align_and_estimate_abundance.pl --transcripts trinity_out_dir.Trinity.fasta --seqType fq --left Testes_trimmed_R1.fastq.gz --right Testes_trimmed_R2.fastq.gz --SS_lib_type RF --thread_count 24 --est_method RSEM --output_dir trin_rsem --aln_method bowtie --trinity_mode --prep_reference